Become a Surrogate

 Confirmation of Pregnancy

-Approximately two to three weeks of the transfer, a heartbeat ultrasound will take place to confirm the pregnancy.
+Approximately two to three weeks after the transfer, a heartbeat ultrasound will take place to confirm the pregnancy.
 After confirming your pregnancy, the IVF center will continue to supervise you for several more weeks.
 Once the pregnancy is stable, you will be placed under the care of a local OB to support you for the remainder of the pregnancy.

 Step 6: OB/GYN Supervised Pregnancy